Suwannee bass

-The Suwannee bass (Micropterus notius) is a species of freshwater fish in the sunfish family (Centrarchidae) of order Perciformes.
+The Suwannee bass (Micropterus notius) is a species of freshwater fish in the sunfish family (Centrarchidae) of order Centrarchiformes.
 One of the black basses, This species is native to just two river systems in Florida and Georgia, although it has been introduced elsewhere.

 Description

 The Suwannee bass is a rather small species compared to its congeners and has a deep body with a large mouth in which the maxilla is placed beneath the eye and there is a circular patch of teeth on the tongue.
 The base of the soft part of the dorsal fin and the anal fin are scaled.
 They are mostly brown in colour marked with a dozen olive blotches on the flanks.
 These blotches are wider than the gaps between them towards the head but they merge towards the tail eventually creating a horizontal band near the caudal peduncle.
 There is a large blotch at the base of the caudal fin which has a pale margin, this is more obvious in young fish which also show bold mottling on the soft part of the dorsal fin, the anal fin and the caudal fin.
-In the breeding season the adults show a turquoise colouration on the cheek, breast and belly.
+In the breeding season, the adults show a turquoise colouration on the cheek, breast and belly.
 This species attains a maximum total length of 40 cm although a more usual total length would be around 21 cm and the maximum published weight is 1.8 kg.